embeddedinn/embeddedinn.github.io/_pages/about.md

 # About embeddedInn

-Embeddedinn is a place where I keep tab of the technical thinkering and professional activities that I do on a day to day basis.
-It is more of a journal of activities than full fledged tutorial site.
-However, I try to put in as much details as possible so that it will benefit others trying to do something similar.
+Embeddedinn is the place where I keep a tab on the technical tinkering and professional work that I do on a day to day basis.
+It is more of a journal of activities than a full fledged tutorial site.
+However, I try to put in as many details as possible so that it will benefit others trying to do something similar.
+Visit the tutorials page to access my in-depth tutorials on various technical topics.

 # about me